rmccrear/level-4-course-content/week-4-coffee-shop-frontend/day-2/assignment.md

 - Use `ProductCard` to display cart items, with the button labeled `"Remove from Cart"`.
 - Add a `"Checkout"` button at the bottom.
 - Use Flexbox for layout.
-- Optional: Break the cart items into a `CartItems` component if you don't like the way it looks with a standard Product component.
+- Optional: Break the cart items into a `CartItem` component if you don't like the way it looks with a standard Product component.

 git commit with a message like "Add Cart page."